jake83741/vnc-lm/README.md

 #### LiteLLM Integration

-[LiteLLM](https://www.litellm.ai/) provides a unified interface to access multiple language model APIs through a single proxy.
+[LiteLLM](https://www.litellm.ai/) provides a unified interface to access leading large language model APIs through a single proxy.
 It supports OpenAI-compatible APIs, enabling integration with popular open-source LLM services.

 Configure models by editing `litellm_config.yaml` in the `vnc-lm/` directory.
 LiteLLM starts automatically with the Docker container, though the bot can run with Ollama alone.